 Lori Hilden is the author of Historical Time Travel, Regency Romances, and Paranormal Time Travel Romance.

 In 1990, Lori read her first historical romance novel by one of her favorite authors, Johanna Lindsey.
 She’s been hooked on the Regency Period ever since.

 Wanting to learn more about history and to capture the authenticity of the time era she loves, Lori attended the University of Michigan, where she graduated with honors, earning a Bachelor’s in history and a minor in art history.
-Lori is a Reiki Practitioner who enjoys delving into the spiritual aspects of life.
-She lives in Michigan with her husband, three children and two dogs.
+Lori is a Reiki Practitioner who enjoys delving into the spiritual aspects of life, including the estoteric sciences.
+She lives in Michigan with her husband, three children and three dogs.

 Lady Phoebe Bennett is running for her life from the king’s soldiers.
 The dastardly King Henri VIII has decided he wishes her in his bed.
 Not willing to sacrifice her virtue on the king’s whim, Phoebe finds a tunnel in which to hide.
 Following the passageway, she never expects the underpass to lead her to the 19th century.

 Gabriel Worthing, the Earl of Insley is on a mission to find the ringleader of the Guinea Run.
 With his main suspect disappearing into the time portal, he finds himself shackled with the care of a new time traveler, a beautiful, unpredictable, Tudor lady.